 If you have a wonderful story idea to go with developing your writing skills, that's great.
 But don't feel you need to find the perfect idea while you're still learning, or feel as though you can't write that book until you do find the perfect idea.
 The better your writing skill, the easier it will be to write a compelling novel.

-After you’ve developed your basic writing skills and have a solid understanding of the mechanics of writing, ideas become more important.
-It’s time to train yourself to execute your ideas in a compelling way.
-It’s about learning to be a storyteller and finding your voice.
-What are the best ways to deliver your story to the reader?
-That’s more than just words on a page, it’s how those words are organized into scenes, how those characters are built, how that world is crafted.
+After you’ve developed your basic writing skills and have a solid understanding of the mechanics of writing, story ideas become more important.
+Now it’s time to train yourself to execute those ideas in a compelling way.
+Spend time learning how to tell a story and finding your voice.
+Explore the best ways to deliver your story to the reader.
+A strong story is more than just words on a page, it’s how those words are organized into scenes, how those characters are built, how that world is crafted.
 The writing doesn’t have to be perfect or even all that great as long as the story unfolds the way you want it to.